-The main benefit of consuming exogenous BHB is that you will quickly transition into ketosis and avoid many of the side effects from starting a ketogenic diet.
+The main benefit of consuming exogenous BHB is that you will quickly transition into ketosis.
+This will help you avoid many of the side effects of starting a ketogenic diet.
 Moreover, BHB provides a lasting source of energy that will drive your physical and cognitive performance for hours.

 If you’re curious what exactly the benefits of ketosis are, and how to set up a ketogenic diet, we highly recommend reading our guides: